2-Equivariant 2-Vector bundles and 2K-theories: Introduction

-The theory of 2-vector bundles was first introduced by Baas, Dundas and Rognes \cite{bdr}.
-Their construction, based on the 2-vector space model of Kapranov and Voevodsky \cite{KV94_2}, established a direct link between $2K$-theory and a form of elliptic cohomology.
-This approach was subsequently generalized in \cite{Osorno2012SpectraAGT} \cite{Gurski:2015ska}.
-Osorno, Gurski and Johnson constructed a 2K-theory for arbitrary strict symmetric monoidal bicategories and the connective spectra associated to the theory.
+The theory of $2$-vector bundles was initiated by Baas, Dundas, and Rognes \cite{bdr}, using Kapranov--Voevodsky $2$-vector spaces \cite{KV94_2}.
+Their work established a connection between $2K$-theory and elliptic cohomology.
+This was later extended by Osorno \cite{Osorno2012SpectraAGT}, who constructed $2K$-theory spectra for arbitrary strict symmetric monoidal bicategories, and by Gurski, Johnson, and Osorno \cite{Gurski:2015ska}, who developed a $2K$-theory for $2$-categories.

-Other than Kapranov-Voevodsky 2-vector space \cite{KV94_2}, a variety of alternative 2-vector space models have been proposed.
-These include Baez-Crans 2-vector space \cite{baezcrans_VI}, $k$-linear categories, finite-dimensional super algebras over a field $k$ \cite{KLW2Vect22}, each forming a bicategory.
-In \cite{Freed_vienna} Freed introduces the bicategory of super algebras, bimodules and intertwiner.
-A feature of this bicategory is that its objects and the 1-morphisms carry natural topological and linear structures.
-Especially, invertible algebra bundle is essential in the definition of K-twistings, which corroborates our expectation about the relation between twisted K-theory and $2K$-theory.
-In \cite{KLW2Vect22} the 2-stack of 2-vector bundles over a smooth manifold corresponding to this model of 2-vector spaces is constructed.
-A comprehensive theory of the 2-vector bundle model is built in \cite{KLW2Vect22}.

-In this paper, we take this bicategory \tVect of finite dimensional super algebras, finite-dimensional bimodules and intertwiners to be the 2-vector space model.
-For each Lie groupoid $\huaX_{\bullet}$, we define a bicategory $\textsf{pre-s}2\huaV \huaB dl_k(\huaX_{\bullet})$ of super algebra bundles over $\huaX_0$, with bimodule bundles over $\huaX_1$ as $1$-morphisms and families of intertwiners as $2$-morphisms.
-In this way we obtain a presheaf of bicategories on the site of Lie groupoids; in addition, applying the plus construction \cite{Nikolaus-Schweigert}, we obtain the 2-stack $2\huaV \huaB dl_k $ of 2-vector bundles.

-A super 2-vector bundle over a Lie groupoid $\huaX_{\bullet}$ can be interpreted as a pseudofunctor $F$ from a hypercover of $\huaX_{\bullet}$ to the bicategory of 2-vector spaces, and $F$ is equipped with suitable geometric structure.
-Thereby, a super 2-vector bundle over $\huaX_{\bullet}$ consists of the following data: a hypercover of $\Gamma_{\bullet}\twoheadrightarrow\huaX_{\bullet}$, a super algebra bundle $\huaA$ over $\Gamma_0$, an invertible $t^*\huaA-s^*\huaA$-bimodule bundle $\huaM$ over $\Gamma_1$, with invertible even intertwiners $\mu$ of bimodule bundles over $\Gamma_2$ and $u$ over $\Gamma_0$ as laxity constraints.
-Similarly, a $1$-morphism between super 2-vector bundles can be interpreted as a lax transformation between the pullbacks of the two super 2-vector bundles along a common refinement of the hypercovers; additionally, a $2$-morphism is essentially a modification between the pullbacks of two lax transformations along a further refinement of the hypercovers.